Thursday, May 30, 2013

 We discussed the details at the funeral home.
 Evelyn brought a list of notes my father-in-law, Tom, had written to include in the obituary.

-Tom was a veteran who served as a tank commander in Korea.
-He loved all people and esteemed them, whether they were janitors or held lofty positions.
-He answered to Papa by the grands.
+Tom is a veteran who served as a tank commander in Korea.
+He loves and esteems all people, whether they were janitors or held lofty positions.
+He answers to Papa by the grands.

-The family decided to do the graveside funeral themselves—it would be with family and close friends.
-Tom would dig a small hole for the urn the day before.
+Uncle Jim’s family decided to conduct the graveside funeral themselves in Ila, Georgia, with only family and close friends in attendance.
+Tom will dig a small hole for the urn the day before.

-I didn't know whether to give flowers or donate to the church, as they desired.
-Kimberly wanted all white flowers, so I got a lovely arrangement to take to the burial site before anyone arrived.
-It would be nice for the family to see flowers upon arrival.
+I am unsure whether to give flowers or donate to the church, as they requested.
+Kimberly wanted all white flowers, so I got a lovely bouquet to take to the burial site before anyone arrived.
+It will be nice for the family to see flowers when they arrive.

-The night before the funeral, we went to Evelyn's for dinner.
-I took the flowers for everyone to enjoy.
+We went to Evelyn's for dinner, and I took the flowers for everyone to enjoy.

 Tuesday, May 28, 2013